William E. Todd: Previous responsibilities

 Before his appointment to Cambodia, he served as the Coordinating Director of Development and Economic Affairs at the U.S. Embassy in Kabul.
 While in Afghanistan, he was responsible for all nonmilitary civilian assistance in Afghanistan, including implementation of the largest foreign assistance program and budget in U.S. history.
 In this capacity he also directed civilian field operations with an American staff of over 600, including 350 civilians embedded with the military in most of Afghanistan's 34 provinces and at five regional Provincial Reconstruction Teams (PRTs).

 Career highlights

+Ambassador Todd was a career member of the Senior Executive Service for over 20 years.

 2008 to 2010

 From 2008 to 2010, Ambassador Todd was the U.S. Ambassador to Brunei Darussalam.
 During his time in Brunei, he focused on regional stability, counterterrorism, democratization, and trade and investment.

 2006 to 2008

 Prior to serving as Ambassador to Brunei, Ambassador Todd was the Acting Inspector General of the Department of State in 2008 and Deputy Inspector General from 2006 to 2008.
 In both capacities, he directed all Office of Inspector General activities, domestically and abroad, including at 260 diplomatic missions in 163 countries.